 View our previous competition history.

-Not only does the team build robots, but it also emphasizes the importance of community outreach through its Helping Hounds program.
-Every year the team organizes robotics demonstrations including ones at local elementary school science fairs, Boys & Girls Clubs, at Girl Scout meetings, as well as at our own school.
-In addition, the team is involved in team volunteer events outside of meetings at Northwest Harvest and helps to host FLL Qualifier Matches.
+Not only does the team build robots, but it also emphasizes the importance of community outreach.
+Every year the team organizes robotics demonstrations including ones at local elementary school STEM nights, community events and fairs, and even our own school.
+In addition, the team is dedicated to creating engineering focused programs for elementary schoolers and has hosted the Saints Engineering Robotics Camp, a physical camp, and the newly created Interlake Saints Online Learning Experience, a virtual camp.

 Programming is the sub-team that is responsible for every piece of code that goes into the robot.
 The team allows its members to take computer science theory that they learn in class and apply it to real world robots.